AdobeDocs/experience-manager-64.en/help/release-notes/sp-release-notes.md

   <li>Only 10 groups are listed in enablement resources page even if pagination is enabled for group listing.
 NPR-26934: Hotfix for CQ-4252985</li>
   <li>Option to enable/disable search for Scheduled Post in journal component is provided in ConfigMgr, and SearchScheduledPosts job is optimized.
 NPR-26923: Hotfix for CQ-4250463</li>
   <li>Search by keywords in address does not work in calendar component page when AEM community is set to work with DSRP.
 NPR-26737: Hotfix for CQ-4258493</li>
-  <li>Implemented direct link to the comment instead of the main post in a comment's detail, for moderation UI & enablement resources.
+  <li>Implemented direct link to the comment instead of the main post in a comment's detail, for moderation UI and enablement resources.
 NPR-26704: Hotfix for CQ-4251381</li>
   <li>Content moderated through multi-selection on moderation console does not appear on Activity Stream.
 NPR-26695: Hotfix for CQ-4253244</li>
   <li>Search with First Name and Last Name in To field of Communities Messaging does not return the expected result.
 NPR-26385: Hotfix for CQ-4248673</li>
   <li>Error observed when uploading an attachment other than image (for example .pdf) in Forum.
 NPR-27360: Hotfix for CQ-4257753</li>